juemrami/exrx-scraper/README.md

 ### Todo

+[ ] aggregate the "see more" data to be able to symlink all exercises to their propper muscle groups

-- Triply nested exercise variants are not being retrieved properly however the logic is there to easily fix when i get the opportunity
+[x] Triply nested exercise variants are not being retrieved properly however the logic is there to easily fix when i get the opportunity

-- The organization of the JSON file that is being output could be done a bit better in terms of key names.
+[x] The organization of the JSON file that is being output could be done a bit better in terms of key names.

-- **in progress**: it would be nice to have the scraper eventually pull some description data for the each individual exercise this would require a bit more work and currently it is not needed for that i needed this scraper for.
+[x] it would be nice to have the scraper eventually pull some description data for the each individual exercise this would require a bit more work and currently it is not needed for that i needed this scraper for.

 ## Bugs

-- Hip Abductors not being picked up
-- Some header names not getting picked up (General Back, Supraspinatus, Hip Flexors, Hip Adductors etc)
-- Some links are not being picked up (when they contain nested UL only)
-- 'Popliteus' in calves also not being parse properly
+- 'Popliteus' in calves also not being parsed properly.
+Mainly because it doesnt have its own exercises, only "see more" (exercises that have it as the auxilary muscle)